LeAnn Rimes Slays In Plunging Floral Dress As She Showcases Her Impressive Vocals

 “Such a sweet soul,” a third comment read.

 “Wow!!
-Goosebumps,” another adoring fan said.
+Goosebumps,” another admirer said.

 View this post on Instagram